Anousheh Khalili

 Anousheh Khalili (born 1983) is an American singer-songwriter.
 She is known for providing vocals and also appearing in the videos for Deep Dish's "Flashdance" and "Say Hello", the latter of which was nominated for a Grammy Award in 2006 in the Best Dance Recording category, and Sharam's "Fun".

 She recorded her debut album on the indie label Triple Stamp Records.
-Her piano and vocal skills have been compared to the likes of Fiona Apple and Neko Case.
+Her piano and vocal skills have been compared to Fiona Apple and Neko Case.